Color Analysis 101

 2. Chroma

-Chroma measures intensity and determines whether someone is muted or clear.
+Chroma measures vibrancy and determines whether someone is muted or clear.
 Muted features appear blended, blurred and soft, while clear ones have more delineation, brightness and intensity.
 Phrases like “clear blue eyes” and "a bright complexion” pay homage to those with clear chroma.

 3. Value

 Value is a range from light to dark and plays a part in determining contrast.
 It also relates to hair color, which is another top trait considered after undertone and eye color.
-For example, hair can be deep and dark (warm), dark and flat (cool), or light and bright (clear).
-All these elements are considered and weighed to determine seasonal color palette.
+For example, hair can be deep and dark (warm), dark and flat (cool) or light and bright (clear).
+All these elements are considered and weighed to determine a seasonal color palette.

 4. Contrast